Herbicide Injury to Garden Plants

 Pattern of Symptoms

 Herbicide injury typically affects all or most plants in an area, regardless of species.
 For example, distorted and weak growth with yellowing in the leaves is observed on tomatoes, beans, broccoli, and peppers in the same garden area.
 Or tomatoes, peppers, and beans at one end of the garden all show symptoms, and the same species at the other end (further from the herbicide application) do not.
-Depending on the active ingredient, symptoms may only be on certain types of plants.
-For example, all the broadleaf plants in the area show symptoms, but none of the grassy plants have issues.
-While herbicide damage will cause similar symptoms in multiple species in the same area, insect or disease issues rarely affect multiple unrelated plant species in the same way.

 Sensitivity

 Some plant species are more sensitive to certain types or formulations of herbicides than others.
 For example, plants like tomato, grape, pepper, apple, maple, peach, strawberry, elm, redbud, geranium, petunia, and coleus show much more sensitivity to off-target applications of 2,4-D or Dicamba than plants like hosta, daylily, zinnia, marigold, and vinca.
-Sensitive species will show more extensive damage than non-sensitive species.
-Those plant species that are more sensitive are also more likely to show damage at distances further from the herbicide application than those that are less sensitive.

 Time for Symptoms to Appear

 Herbicide injury symptoms may develop within a few hours, a few days, to more than a week after the application, depending on the product used.
-Herbicide residue or carryover in mulch, manure, compost, and soil can cause injury symptoms in the days or weeks following the application of the mulch, soil, or compost product.

-Knowledge of Nearby Application
+Knowledge of Nearby Applications

 If you know a herbicide application was made in the area prior to the appearance of symptoms, that can further confirm herbicide injury as the cause of the issues.
 Remember, just because a herbicide was applied nearby does not mean the symptoms observed are caused by herbicide drift or misapplication.
 But when symptoms or patterns indicate herbicide injury, and it's known an application was made nearby, it can help further confirm the cause of the issue.